gmlc-dispatches/dispatches/docs/models/fossil/multiperiod_integrated_ultra_supercritical_powerplant.rst

 Multiperiod Integrated Ultra-Supercritical Power Plant
 ======================================================

-The Multiperiod Integrated Ultra-Supercritical Power Plant is an example model to determine the optimal schedule and operation of a pulverized coal-fired ultra-supercritical power plant integrated with thermal energy storage system for given electricity prices over a time horizon.
-The multiperiod model comprises a nonlinear programming integrated power plant model for each time period.
+The Multiperiod Integrated Ultra-Supercritical Power Plant is an example model to determine the optimal schedule and operation of a pulverized coal-fired ultra-supercritical power plant integrated with thermal energy storage system (TES) for given electricity prices over a time horizon.
+The multiperiod model uses the :ref:`Integrated Ultra-supercritical Power Plant` model for each period in the horizon.
 A more detailed description of the model is given in the sections below.

 Model Structure
 ---------------

-The multiperiod power plant model is developed by creating multiple instances of the steady-state nonlinear power plant model described in :ref:`Integrated Ultra-Supercritical Power Plant` model, which integrates a charge and discharge heat exchanger to the :ref:`Ultra-Supercritical Power Plant` model.
-Every instance in the multiperiod model is indexed for a time period, along with two coupling variables to link each time step: the optimal power produced by the power plant and the amount of storage material available at the end of each time period.
+The multiperiod power plant model is developed by creating multiple instances of :ref:`Integrated Ultra-Supercritical Power Plant` model, where every instance is indexed by a time period, along with two coupling variables to link each time period.
+These coupling variables are: the optimal power produced by the power plant and the amount of storage material available at the end of each time period.
 A scheme showing how the multiperiod model is constructed is shown in the figure below:

 .. image:: ../../images/multiperiod_integrated_ultra_supercritical_powerplant.png
 	   :align: center